MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - **Rigorous pre-release testing**.
 Updates shouldn't introduce defects, vulnerabilities, or other factors that might jeopardize application health.

 - **Transparent deployments**.
-Updates should be rolled out at any time without impacting users.
+Rolling out updates should be possible at any time without impacting users.
 Users should be able to continue their interaction with the application interaction without any interruption.

 - **Highly available operations**.
 Deployment and testing processes and tools must be highly available to support overall application reliability.